skrey/yellow-extensions/features/core/README.md

 Make sure your website supports [data encryption](https://www.ssllabs.com/ssltest/).
 When there are problems, please contact your web hosting provider.
 It's best if your website automatically redirects from HTTP to HTTPS, so the Internet connection is always encrypted.

-If you can't trust everyone who edits the website, then enable the safe mode.
+If you can't trust everyone who edits a website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
-Users are allowed to use Markdown, but cannot use HTML, JavaScript and other features.
+Users are allowed to use Markdown, but cannot use HTML and JavaScript.

 ## How to make a multilingual website

-The default installation comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
+The installation comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
 If you want to translate an entire website, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Go to your `content` folder and create a new folder for each language.
 See examples below.

 ## How to show website information